Environmental impact of fishing: Ecological disruption

 Overfishing can result in the over-exploitation of marine ecosystem services.
 Fishing can cause several negative physiological and psychological effects for fish populations including increased stress levels and bodily injuries resulting from lodged fish hooks.
 Often, when this threshold is crossed, hysteresis may occur within the environment.
 More specifically, some ecological disturbances observed within the Black Sea marine ecosystem resulted from a combination of overfishing and various other related human activities which adversely affected the marine environment and ecosystem.
 Ecological disruption can also occur due to the overfishing of critical fish species such as the tilefish and grouper fish, which can be referred to as ecosystem-engineers.

 Fishing may disrupt food webs by targeting specific, in-demand species.
 There might be too much fishing of prey species such as sardines and anchovies, thus reducing the food supply for the predators.
 Disrupting these types of wasp-waist species may have effects throughout the ecosystem.
 It may also cause the increase of prey species when the target fishes are predator species, such as salmon and tuna.

 Overfishing and pollution of the oceans also affect their carbon storage ability and thus contribute to the climate crisis.
 Carbon stored in seafloor sediments risk release by bottom-trawling fishing.

 Fisheries-induced evolution

 Fisheries-induced evolution or evolutionary impact of fishing is the various evolutionary effects of the fishing pressure, such as on size or growth.
-It is manly caused by selective fishing on size, bigger fish being more frequently caught.
+It is mainly caused by selective fishing on size, bigger fish being more frequently caught.
 Moreover, policy of minimum landing size, based on the idea that it spares young fishes, have many negative impacts on a population by selecting slow growth individuals.